Provably Convergent Actor-Critic for MARL through Risk-aversion: Experiments

 \subsection{MPE Simple Tag Experiment}

 To illustrate the effectiveness of risk-aversion in a broader class of games, we conduct an experiment on the Simple Tag environment with fixed good agents of Multi Particle Environments (MPE) \citep{lowe2017multi}.
-We adopt an MPE environment with 3 agents where the good agent policy is fixed (1 good agent and 2 adversaries).
+We adopt an MPE environment with 3 agents (1 good agent and 2 adversaries) where the good agent policy is fixed (trained from a previous joint 3-agent training run).
 When an adversary hits the good agent, both adversaries receive a positive reward.
 We plot the reward curves for adversaries under 5 independent runs for risk-averse and risk-neutral respectively in \Cref{fig:MPE_tag}.

 We can see that running risk-averse training induces more consistent training curves while having a similar final performance.
-This illustrate the effectiveness of risk-aversion even in completing cooperative tasks.
-Details are provided in \Cref{app:MPE_tag_details}.
+Similarly, we also provide the training curves for MAPPO and MADDPG baselines in \Cref{fig:tag_baselines}.